jjcapellan/phaser3-bitmapfont-factory/README.md

 * Calcs kernings for 97 commonly used pairs. (optional).[^2]
 * Supports list of fallback fonts.
 * Predefined fallback font lists for sans-serif, sans, and monospace types.
+* Support for Phaser v3.50.0+.

 [^1]: Fonts with ligatures are not supported.

 [^2]: In Phaser 3.55.2/WebGL kernings are not used by bitmapText objects.
-This was fixed in new Phaser v3.60.
+This was fixed in Phaser v3.60.

 ---
 ## Table of contents